jpillora/serve/README.md

                     index.html or directory
   --nolist          Disable directory listing --noarchive       Disable directory archiving (download directories by
-                    appending .zip .tar .tar.gz - archives are directly streamed when --fastmode is enabled) --quiet, -q       Disable all output
+                    appending .zip .tar .tar.gz, archives are streamed without buffering)
-  --fastmode, -f    Requests are not hashed and measured, useful for serving
-                    large files
+  --quiet, -q       Disable all output
+  --timefmt, -t     Timestamp format (default [2006-01-02 15:04:05.000] )
-  --open, -o        Automatically runs the 'open' command to open the
+  --open, -o        On server startup, open the root in the default browser
-                    listening page in the default browser --fallback        A proxy path to request if a given request 404's.
-This allows you customize one file of a live site --help
+                    (uses the 'open' command) --fallback, -f    Requests that yeild a 404, will instead proxy through to the provided path (swaps in the appropriate Host header)
+  --help
   --version, -v